![]() |

 round syllables accented by a sprinkling of the clicks and squeaks of

-the Zulu language from which it derives.
 A basso note is added.
 Johanna is blowing into what appears to be

 a drier vent hose while holding the other end up over her head, creating